nickchase/k0s/docs/k0sctl-install.md

 # Install using k0sctl

+While the `k0s install` command can easily create a running k0s cluster, it's mostly to get you started so you can see what k0s is all about.
+For production environments, you're going to want to use k0sctl.

-k0sctl is a command-line tool for bootstrapping and managing k0s clusters. k0sctl connects to the provided hosts using SSH and gathers information on the hosts, with which it forms a cluster by configuring the hosts, deploying k0s, and then connecting the k0s nodes together.
+k0sctl is a command-line tool for bootstrapping and managing k0s clusters.
+It connects to the provided IP addresses using SSH and gathers information on the hosts, with which it forms a cluster by configuring the hosts, deploying k0s, and then connecting the k0s nodes together.

 ![k0sctl deployment](img/k0sctl_deployment.png)

-With k0sctl, you can create multi-node clusters in a manner that is automatic and easily repeatable.
-This method is recommended for production cluster installation.
+Because it's based on Infrastructure as Code (IaC), k0sctl lets you create multi-node clusters in a manner that is automatic and easily repeatable.
+That's why we recommend it for production cluster installation.

-**Note**: The k0sctl install method is necessary for automatic upgrade.
+In fact, if you want to use k0s' automatic upgrade function, you will need to use the k0sctl install method.

+Let's look at how it works.

 ## Prerequisites

-You can execute k0sctl on any system that supports the Go language.
-Pre-compiled k0sctl binaries are available on the [k0sctl releases page](https://github.com/k0sproject/k0sctl)).
+You can execute k0sctl on any system that meets the [k0s System Requirements](system-requirements.md) and the Go language.

-**Note**: For target host prerequisites information, refer to the [k0s System Requirements](system-requirements.md).

 ## Install k0s

 ### 1. Install k0sctl tool

-k0sctl is a single binary, the instructions for downloading and installing of which are available in the [k0sctl github repository](https://github.com/k0sproject/k0sctl#installation).
+You can download k0sctl as a single binary from the [k0sctl github repository](https://github.com/k0sproject/k0sctl#installation).

 ### 2. Configure the cluster

-1. Run the following command to create a k0sctl configuration file:
+1. Start by creating a k0sctl configuration file:

     ```shell
     k0sctl init > k0sctl.yaml